-Today, instead of posting another recipe, I am going to show you how to make your own breadcrumbs.
+Today, instead of posting another recipe, I am going to show you how to make homemade breadcrumbs.
 I use breadcrumbs quite a lot in my cooking, mainly for crisping things up and as a thickening or binding ingredient.
 I can’t imagine not having a batch of breadcrumbs in my kitchen ready to use any time I want.
 To me it’s almost as essential as salt and pepper.

 Why making your own breadcrumbs is a good idea